TranslatorSRI/GraphValidationTests/README.md

 ### Installation

-The **GraphValidationTests** module can be installed from pypi and used as part of the Translator-wide automated testing.
+The **graph-validation-tests** module can be installed from pypi and used as part of the Translator-wide automated testing.

 _Note: Requires 3.9 <= Python release <= 3.12_